Dipeshpal/Jarvis_AI/JarvisAI/README.md

 16. you can check internet speed: Say- “check internet speed”
 17. you can download a youtube video: Say- “download youtube video”
 18. you can check covid cases: Say- “covid cases in < country>”, “covid cases < country>”
-19. you can ask to play games: Say- “play games”’
+19. you can ask to play games: Say- “play games”
+20. you can ask places near me: Say- "cafe near me"
+21. you can say : Say- "i am bored"
+22. you can control volume: Say- "open volume controller"

 ### 5.2.
 Supported Input/Output Methods (Which option do I need to choose?)-